chindowns/jam/README.md

-# JAM - Job Application Manager
+# JAM - Job Application Manager Light
 https://chindowns.github.io/jam

 This job application manager helps you manage the job you have applied, track status, and view overall all the companies you have applied to.
 In today's market, this can be very daunting and JAM is here to help you keep track of important information.